The Land

 This partnership has allowed a community-led group to be an active partner in managing Estero Bluffs State Park, which then led to other cooperative efforts.
 Since, CLC has acquired an easement on the San Geronimo Ranch, the backdrop to Estero Bluffs and continues to purchase or accept donations of hillside lots east of town.

-In order to be good stewards of these properties, CLC meets quarterly with State Park representatives to discuss management issues and has instituted several stewardship projects including “Bluff Walks”, volunteer work days, and yearly monitoring.
+In order to be good stewards of these properties, CLC meets quarterly with State Park representatives to discuss management issues and has instituted several stewardship projects including guided walks, volunteer work days, and yearly monitoring.

 • Protect environmental resources in Toro Creek as well as hundreds of acres of grasslands.

-Phase 1 (see the map above) includes the 258 acre parcel which was purchased from Chevron last April.
-As you can see from the map, this large parcel abuts the southern boundary of Cayucos both east and west of Highway 1.
-This property and Estero Bluffs State Park to the north, serve as cornerstones to the greenbelt around Cayucos.
-When escrow closed on Parcel 1 in April it immediately became a San Luis Obispo County park.
-County Parks will continue to graze the inland 248 acres and to lease the existing residence.
-County Parks intends to maintain public access to the beachside 10 acres and to eventually build the Cayucos to Morro Bay section of the California Coastal Trail on that section of the property.
+COMPLETED: Phase 1 Includes (In yellow in the map above) 350 acres which was purchased from Chevron and the Cayucos Sanitary District.
+As you can see from the map, this large property abuts the southern boundary of Cayucos both east and west of Highway 1.
+This property and the Estero Bluffs State Park to the north of Cayucos, serve as cornerstones of the greenbelt around Cayucos.
+When escrow closed in 2022 Phase 1 immediately became a San Luis Obispo County Park.

 Estero Bluffs State Park